ASTex-ICube/semiproctex/Replicability/ReadMe.md

 Windows binaries are available in the archive [here](http://igg.unistra.fr/people/semiproctex/PPTBF_Structures_Bin.zip).
 We provide a unique script that replicates all binary images from supplemental #2 (see "Supplemental2/Page1.html" webpage), from which our figure 11 in our aticle is an extract.

-Launch the unique script "launch_pptbf_results.bat" that will generate all images into the "Data\Matching_structures" directory.

-You can find all the detailed process in the PDF file: [Replicability_fromBinaries.pdf](Replicability_fromBinaries.pdf)

 #### Database info

 The "Data" repository (in the binaries archive) contains all PPTBF files (Point Process Texture Basis Functions) of our database: